edgedb/edgedb/docs/intro.rst

 ============

 EdgeDB is a next-generation `graph-relational database
-</blog/the-graph-relational-database-defined>`_.

-It's designed to be a spiritual successor to the SQL-based relation database and inherits all its core strengths: type safety, performance, reliability, and ACID compliance.
-Beyond that, EdgeDB brings with it a more intuitive data model based on *object types*, *properties*, and *links*, plus a superpowered query language that solves SQL's biggest usability problems.
+</blog/the-graph-relational-database-defined>`_ designed as a spiritual
+successor to the relational database.

+It inherits the strengths of SQL databases: type safety, performance, reliability, and transactionality.
+But instead of modeling data in a relational (tabular) way, EdgeDB represents data with *object types* containing *properties* and *links* to other objects.
+It leverages this object-oriented model to provide a superpowered query language that solves some of SQL's biggest usability problems.

 How to read the docs
 ^^^^^^^^^^^^^^^^^^^^